Auger

 Pierre Ager public data above 32 EeV

-This service provides data analysis for puclicly available data of Pierre Auger Observatory (PAO), see Pierre Auger collaboration, arXiv:2206.13492.
+This service provides data analysis for publicly available data of Pierre Auger Observatory (PAO), see Pierre Auger collaboration, arXiv:2206.13492.
 The service extracts upper limits on the Ultra-High-Energy Cosmic Ray (UHECR) flux from different sky regions, using the "aperture photometry" (or, on occasion, "UHECRometry") method.

 The flux estimates or upper limits will be extracted in a number of logarithmically spaced energy bins between minimal and maximal energy.
 The signal events will be collected from a circular region around the reference source sky direction (Cen A in the example considered in this help) of the radius given as the analysis parameter.
-The background will be estimated from a constant Declination strip spanning all Right Ascensions and with the width twice the radius of the source region, as shown on illustration below:
+The background will be estimated from a constant Declination strip spanning all Right Ascensions and with the width twice the radius of the source region, as shown on the illustration below:

 The analysis can be launched by pressing the Submit button at the bottom of the parameter panel.
-The product display panel that appears upon the completion of data analysis shows the list of data products: the astropy table with flux upper limits or estimates and its visualisaiton as a png picture.
-Clicking on the View buttons next to the data product names provides a possibility to view and dowonload the data product files.
-The "Qeury parameters" button provides the metadata with the analysis parameters.
+The product display panel that appears upon the completion of data analysis shows the list of data products: the astropy table with flux upper limits or estimates and its visualisation as a png picture.
+Clicking on the View buttons next to the data product names provides a possibility to view and download the data product files.
+The "Query parameters" button provides the metadata with the analysis parameters.
 The "API code" button displays the Python API code that can be copy-pasted into a python code (e.g. on the user laptop) to request the data product.
-The same API code can also be launched in an online Jupyter lab environment on a collaborative data science platform renkulab.io, using the "View on Renku" button.
-Finally, clicking on the Jupyter icon one can see the workflow used for generation of the flux estimates and upper limits.